Sombrerete

 Sombrerete (/es/) is a town and municipality located in the northwest region of the Mexican state of Zacatecas.

-It was founded in 1555 by Spanish conquistador Juan de Tolosa in a mining center.
-Due to the wealth that the mines provided, Sombrerete was one of the most important towns in New Spain.
+Sombrerete was founded in 1555 by Spanish conquistador Juan de Tolosa as a mining center.
+Due to the wealth that the mines provided, it was one of the most important towns in New Spain.
 The historical center of Sombrerete, La Noria de San Pantaleón, and the Sierra de Órganos National Park were declared a UNESCO World Heritage Site in 2010, as a part of the Camino Real de Tierra Adentro (Royal Inland Road, or Silver Trail).

 In 2012, Sombrerete was declared a Pueblo Mágico by the Mexican Secretariat of Tourism.

-In 2020, Sombrerete had a population of 25,068.
+The total population of Sombrerete in 2020 was 63,665 inhabitants, with 50.6% woman, and 49.4% men.

 Town

 A typical façade in the historical center.

 The town of Sombrerete maintains its colonial-era layout with wide streets that connect small streets and alleys dotted with plazas.
 The main plaza is surrounded by the government building.
 The Diezmo stream bisects the town.

 It also maintains many of its colonial era monumental constructions.
 The largest of these is the San Mateo monastery complex, which includes a church dedicated to Saint Francis of Assisi (Third Order).
 The monastery was constructed in the 16th century and was the main religious center for the region until the 19th century.
-The main church has a main altar made of gold-plated wood.
-There are also sanctuaries dedicated to Our Lady of Solitude, the Holy Cross, Saint Peter and Our Lady of Guadalupe all constructed in the 18th century.
+The main church has an altar made of gold-plated wood.
+There are also sanctuaries dedicated to Our Lady of Solitude, the Holy Cross, Saint Peter and Our Lady of Guadalupe, all constructed in the 18th century.

-The Santo Domingo Church, began in the 18th century, was one of twenty-two constructed in the state by Count Fernando de la Campo, along with the Santuario de Plateros.
+The construction of the Santo Domingo Church began in the 18th century, and it was one of twenty-two built in the state by Count Fernando de la Campo, along with the Santuario de Plateros.
 It is Baroque with the interior containing valuable religious art.
 It is also the final resting place of the count.
 Next to it is the Santa Rosa Monastery and in front is a public garden.